Monday, October 25, 2010

 Sunday, October 24, 2010

-Found this lurking in a little-used file on the system...
-It's a poem I wrote 6 years ago that is mighty pretentious, but has a nice rhythm to it I especially like the second line of the second stanza.
+I found this lurking in a little-used file on my computer.
+It's a poem I wrote 6 years ago.
+I was pleased with the rhythm.
+I especially like the second line of the second stanza.

 Winter Morning